Managing Your Money: Strategies to Consolidate Multiple Debts

 - Financial Counseling Association of America: FCAA is a nonprofit with member agencies that assist consumers annually.
 It offers financial counseling services and debt management plans for the repayment of unsecured debts.

-- The Federal Trade Commission’s Dealing with Debt: This FTC page teaches you how to exercise your rights under the Fair Debt Collection Practices Act and recognize debt-related scams and frauds.
+- The Federal Trade Commission’s How To Get Out of Debt: This FTC page teaches you how to exercise your rights under the Fair Debt Collection Practices Act and recognize debt-related scams and frauds.

 - Studentaid.gov: You can have your federal student loans forgiven, canceled or discharged.
 Learn more about the types of forgiveness and whether you qualify due to your job or other circumstances.